 An overseas subsidiary will be subject to overseas company laws, relating to the filing of annual returns and financial statements, for example.
 This will also affect the tax you need to pay in New Zealand and in your target market.

 Next you need to hire people to provide the services.
-If you are operating a New Zealand registered company you will need to comply with New Zealand employment law obligations.
-These include paying holiday leave and ACC levies for the employee, and acting in good faith towards the employee.
+If you are operating a New Zealand registered company you will need to comply with New Zealand employment law, which includes paying holiday leave and ACC levies for the employee, and acting in good faith towards the employee.
 You will also be responsible for deducting income tax from your employee’s earnings.